What is Bike the Trail Library to Library?

 - Develop online resources for trail users

-Four of the participating libraries are installing bike repair stations to assist trail users with minor bike repairs during their rides.
-As of 9/26/18 the repair stations and air pumps have been installed at the Toulon Public Library, the Lillie M. Evans Library in Princeville, and the Dunlap Public Library.
+As of September 2018, bike repair stations and air pumps have been installed at the Toulon Public Library, the Lillie M. Evans Library in Princeville, and the Dunlap Public Library.
 The Wyoming repair station has been installed at the Rock Island Depot.
 Peoria Heights Public Library has their station on order.
 These repair stations were provided through our generous sponsors.
 Sponsors include: the Friends of the Rock Island Trail, Bike Peoria and Zeller Electric.

 All of the participating libraries offer free wi-fi and several of us are the only free wi-fi location in the community.
 All are a safe place to recharge electronic devices.
 We all have clean indoor facilities with drinking fountains and are located within easy access to the Trail.
 Our buildings are heated and air-conditioned and we can accommodate many visitors.
 Each of the Trail libraries is open an average of 50 hours/week.
 In addition, all are members of the Resource Sharing Alliance which makes it easy for our users to search and to borrow materials from 138 libraries in central Illinois.